Have you ever experienced pain throughout the body and trouble sleeping? These could be a symptoms of fibromyalgia.

 • Irritable Bowel Syndrome

 According to some scientists, having specific genes may increase your risk of developing fibromyalgia, which tends to run in families.
-Still, those without certain genes might also experience the disease.
+Still, those without specific genes might also experience the disease.

 Fibromyalgia’s primary symptoms